alpaycb/sqlplusdemo/README.md

 **Step 2**: The Key/Value "Query"
 Since K/V is an operation rather than a declarative language (like SQL), "querying" depends on the interface you are using.

-**Option A**: Via SQL++ (The USE KEYS Clause)
+**Option A**: Via SQL++ (The `USE KEYS` Clause)
-If you want to simulate a K/V lookup using SQL++ in the Capella Query Workbench to see the execution plan difference, you use the USE KEYS clause.
+If you want to simulate a K/V lookup using SQL++ in the Capella Query Workbench to see the execution plan difference, you use the `USE KEYS` clause.
 This forces the engine to fetch the doc directly without using a secondary index.

 ```SQL
 SELECT * FROM `travel-sample`.inventory.airline
 USE KEYS "airline_10";
 ```

-Please note the execution time in the Query UI, you should see sub-millisecond response.
+Please note the execution time in the Query Workbench (`Execution Time`), you should see sub-millisecond response.
 For comparison, you can run following SQL++ query, which does not explicitly utilize K/V. For this approach you should consider to use appropriate indexes.

 ```SQL
 SELECT * FROM `travel-sample`.inventory.airline